gbouras13/dnaapler/README.md

 ## Commands

-* `dnaapler all`: Reorients multiple contigs to begin with any of dnaA, terL, repA.
+* `dnaapler all`: Reorients 1 or more contigs to begin with any of dnaA, terL, repA.
   - Practically, this should be the most useful command for most users.

 * `dnaapler chromosome`: Reorients your sequence to begin with the dnaA chromosomal replication initiator gene